canonical/starlark/doc/safety.md

 if err := thread.AddAllocs(starlark.EstimateSize(myValue)); err != nil { ... }
 ```

-When using `EstimateSize`, care should be taken in not counting values more than once.
+When using `EstimateSize`, care should be taken to not count values more than once.
 For example:

 ```go
 a, err := MakeA(thread) // Expect this to count the cost of a